 RamanFest 2025 – Frankfurt

 Immediately following TUG, Jessica travelled to Frankfurt for the twelfth International Conference on Advanced Applied Raman Spectroscopy, RamanFest 2025.
 This leading international symposium highlights cutting-edge developments in Raman spectroscopy across scientific and industrial domains.
-Presentations were invited from world-leading experts and researchers using the Raman technique across life science, materials science, and energy and environmental analysis.
+The organisers invited presentations from world-leading experts and researchers who use the Raman technique across life science, materials science, and energy and environmental analysis.

 Advancing Raman Technologies: Jessica Gabb MCHEM delivers a presentation on Odin, ISI's compact deep UV Raman spectrometerAt RamanFest, Jessica delivered a technical presentation on Odin, ISI’s deep ultraviolet (DUV) Raman instrument.
-This instrument is being used in the Dembio project which aims to identify dementia biomarkers in human serum.
-Odin operates at an excitation of 228.5 nm.
-It has been specifically engineered for a high signal-to-noise ratio while mitigating sample degradation, a notorious challenge in DUV Raman analysis due to photobleaching and local heating.
+This instrument is being used in the Dembio project, which aims to identify dementia biomarkers in human serum.
+Odin operates at an excitation wavelength of 228.5 nm.
+Engineers specifically designed it to achieve a high signal-to-noise ratio while minimising sample degradation — a well-known challenge in DUV Raman analysis caused by photobleaching and local heating.

 The system integrates either a dynamic sample stage or a closed-loop flow cell.
 Both configurations limit sample exposure to the laser, significantly reducing photodegradation during exposure.
-The laser power at the sample is approximately 8 mW, with a total output of 9 mW, which is considered high for DUV systems.
-This power level enables rapid acquisition while preserving the biochemical integrity of delicate biological samples, crucial for downstream biomarker identification.
+The system achieves a total laser output of 9 mW, providing approximately 8 mW at the sample — a comparatively high power level for DUV systems.
+This enables rapid acquisition while preserving the biochemical integrity of delicate biological samples, crucial for downstream biomarker identification.

 Jessica fielded a range of technical questions from attendees on laser spot size, thermal effects, optical throughput, and the software-controlled stage movement.
-The presentation demonstrated how ISI’s approach enables reproducible Raman spectra from low-concentration serum biomarkers, with potential implications for non-invasive early-stage diagnostics of neurodegenerative diseases such as dementia.
+Her presentation demonstrated how ISI’s approach enables reproducible Raman spectra from low-concentration serum biomarkers.
+This has exciting potential implications for non-invasive early-stage diagnostics of neurodegenerative diseases such as dementia.

-With these back-to-back international engagements, ISI continues to showcase its technical innovation and cross-sector relevance, from nuclear fusion fuel monitoring to next-generation medical diagnostics.
-Our instruments are not only enabling real-world applications today but are paving the way for new possibilities in high-resolution, high-sensitivity Raman analysis.
+With these back-to-back international engagements, ISI continues to showcase its technical innovation and cross-sector relevance.
+From nuclear fusion fuel monitoring to next-generation medical diagnostics, our instruments are enabling real-world applications.
+They are also paving the way for new possibilities in high-resolution, high-sensitivity Raman analysis.

-For further information on how ISI is advancing Raman technologies or to explore collaboration opportunities, don’t hesitate to get in touch with our technical team.
+For further information on how ISI is advancing Raman technologies or to explore collaboration opportunities, contact our technical team.